Hero (2002 film): Plot

 Hero incorporates multiple (and competing) narratives relating to the planned assassination of Ying Zheng, who will become the first emperor, Qin Shihuang.
-As the narratives develop and the would-be assassin (Nameless) comes closer to his target, who is portrayed in an increasingly sympathetic way, going from a cruel tyrant to a compassionate, strong, and solitary figure.
+As the narratives develop and the would-be assassin (Nameless) comes closer to his target, the emperor is portrayed in an increasingly sympathetic way, going from a cruel tyrant to a compassionate, strong, and solitary figure.

 During the Warring States period, Nameless, a Qin prefect, arrives at the Qin capital city to meet the king, who has survived multiple assassination attempts by Long Sky, Flying Snow, and Broken Sword.
 Implementing tight security, the king forbids visitors from approaching within 100 paces.
 Nameless asserts he has killed the assassins, displaying their weapons.
 Impressed, the king permits Nameless to approach within ten paces to share his story.

 Nameless recounts killing Sky at a gaming house before meeting Flying Snow and Broken Sword at a calligraphy school in a city besieged by the Qin army.
 Seeking to learn Sword's skill, he commissions a calligraphy scroll with the character for "Sword" (劍).
 Nameless learns of Snow and Sword's strained relationship.
 Upon completing the scroll, Nameless reveals his identity and the truth about Snow and Sky's relationship.
 He challenges Snow to a duel.

 Meanwhile, a heartbroken and furious Sword engages in a tryst with his pupil, Moon.
 Snow kills Sword in retaliation, and Moon when she seeks vengeance.
 The following day, Nameless slays an emotionally unstable Snow before the Qin army, seizing her sword.

 As the story wraps up, the king doubts Nameless, alleging he orchestrated the duels with the assassins.
 During the previous attempt, the king saw Sword as honorable, doubting his betrayal of Snow.
 The king suggests the assassins sacrificed themselves to earn Nameless the king's trust, enabling him to get close and assassinate the king.